findkit/update-form/README.md

 # `updateForm()`

 Javascript function to update fomr fields from a Javascript object.
-Handle inputs, selects, radio buttons and checkboxes.
+Handles inputs, selects, radio buttons and checkboxes.

 ## Install